-How to Create and Execute a Black Friday Campaign
+How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

-Black Friday is more than just a shopping day—it’s an opportunity for businesses to boost their sales, attract new customers, and increase brand visibility.
-Occurring the day after Thanksgiving in the U.S., this event marks the start of the holiday shopping season and has grown into a global phenomenon.
-With consumers eagerly anticipating massive discounts, retailers across the world participate to capture their share of the holiday spend.
+Black Friday is no longer just a shopping day.
+For businesses, it’s a chance to boost sales, reach new customers, and strengthen brand visibility.
+Originally the day after Thanksgiving in the U.S., it now signals the start of the holiday shopping season worldwide.
+Shoppers anticipate big discounts, and brands of all sizes participate to get a slice of the holiday spend.

 What Is Black Friday and Why Is It Important?